-Is your cup part full or part empty?
+Is your cup partly full or partly empty?
 Who fills your cup for you?

-In Ghana, I stayed in the home of a well respected and effective ministry leader.
-It was a very nice home by Ghana standards and by US standards about 60 years ago.
-Even they could not drink the water, the water pressure fluctuated, the lighting was dim.
-There was no air conditioning, no washer and dryer, a very small kitchen.
-None of this really mattered.
+In Ghana, I stayed in the home of a well-respected and effective ministry leader.
+It was a very nice home by Ghana standards – and by US standards 60 years ago.
+They could not drink the water, the water pressure fluctuated, the lighting was dim.
+There was no air conditioning, no washer or dryer, a very small kitchen.
+But none of this really mattered.

 We spoke together about life—matters of relationships with family, friends and working with others in missions.
-He spoke of how life from marriage to ministry did not meet his more idealistic expectations of his youth.
-But to him, all that is OK.
+He spoke of how life from marriage to ministry did not meet the more idealistic expectations of his youth.
+But to him, all that was OK.

-It is Peter that writes in 1 Peter 1, just after urging us to count it all joy to go through various trials, “Through [Jesus] you have confidence in God, … so that your faith and hope are in God.”
+It is Peter who writes in 1 Peter 1, just after urging us to count it all joy when we go through various trials, “Through [Jesus] you have confidence in God, … so that your faith and hope are in God.”
 It does not matter what the circumstances are, we must be satisfied with Jesus.
 Peter urges us in this chapter to push through our trials and “set our hope on the grace that is to come to us.”
-Yes, the grace this is come to you.
-After all, for those that come to Him, He redeemed from a horrible fate.
+Yes, the grace that is to come to you.
+After all, for those that come to Him, He has redeemed from a horrible fate.

 Nelson Malwitz, MissionNext Founder